-Professor Lisa Bortolotti from the School of Philosophy, Theology and Religion has been awarded a European Research Council Consolidator Grant (ERC-2013-Co-G) for a project called PERFECT (Pragmatic and Epistemic Role of Factually Erroneous Cognitions and Thoughts), which started in October 2014 and will run for five years.
+Professor Lisa Bortolotti from the School of Philosophy, Theology and Religion has been awarded a European Research Council Consolidator Grant (ERC-2013-Co-G) for a project called PERFECT (Pragmatic and Epistemic Role of Factually Erroneous Cognitions and Thoughts), which started in October 2014 and ran for five years.

 PERFECT aims to establish whether cognitions that are inaccurate in some important respect can ever be good for us from a pragmatic and an epistemic point of view.
 Can delusional beliefs, distorted memories, confabulatory explanations, which are frequent in the non-clinical population and also listed as symptoms of psychiatric conditions such as schizophrenia and dementia, have redeeming features?